Aymz96/MongoCookbookStarterCode/README.md

-# Mongo DB Cookbok :computer: :cd: :electric_plug:
+# Mongo DB Cookbook :computer: :cd:

-This project consists of a mongodb Cookbook.
-The Cookbook installs mongodb from the source.
+This project consists of a Mongodb Cookbook.
+The Cookbook installs Mongodb from the source.
-- The purpose of the repository is to showcase the Installation of Mongodb using Chef, by provisioning packages, dependancies, templates and then testing the code for functionality in your local and Virtual environment.
+- This Cookbook installs Mongodb using Chef, by provisioning packages, dependancies, templates and then testing the code for functionality in the local and Virtual environment.

 ### Prerequisites
-- In order to run the Mongodb Cookbook you must ensure you have the packages bellow:
+- In order to run the Mongodb Cookbook you must ensure you have the following below:

 ```CSS
 - Virtualbox